futzu/SCTE35_threefive/README.md

 # threefive is the highest rate SCTE-35 Tool.
 Ever.

-### Latest Version is 2.3.79
+### Latest Version is 2.3.81
-*  Big thanks to the fine folks at [airlangga-m2amedia](https://github.com/airlangga-m2amedia) for their work.
-I appreciate it.
+*  Big thanks to [NicoAdrian](https://github.com/NicoAdrian) for repeatedly telling me the issue until I finally fixed it.
+Great name by the way.  ~Adrian